Tuscaloosa Auto Accident Attorney — Ford Firm (Randal S. Ford)

 Auto Accident Attorney in Tuscaloosa, Alabama

 Hurt in a car crash in Tuscaloosa or anywhere in Alabama?
-At the Ford Firm, attorney Randal S. Ford has over three decades of trial experience representing injured drivers, passengers, motorcyclists, bicyclists, and pedestrians.
+At the Ford Firm, personal injury attorney Randal S. Ford has over three decades of trial experience representing injured drivers, passengers, motorcyclists, bicyclists, and pedestrians.

 We fight to recover compensation for: